What to Bring Back from a Trip?

 The easiest and most often the cheapest option is coins or bills.
 I don’t change cash from different countries back, but I bring it home – for souvenirs and just for storage.
 You can take some cash with you if you go back to the country from which they were brought.
 This way you don’t have to worry about the exchange at the airport and the course from the card, but you can safely pay for your transportation to the city, buy something to eat and drink.

 Famous people are often printed on the national currency, the main sights of the country are not a postcard?
 You can give one coin as a souvenir, or the amount that will be enough to pay for travel from the airport of the capital and buy a bottle of water.
+If you are still not sure where to get custom bottled water this website might help.
 I don’t know what kind of gift would be more useful for a traveler…

 For me, local supermarkets have long been the best souvenir shop.
 Local sweets, canned goods, drinks, cheese and other “sanctions” are a great way to give friends and relatives a living example of local culture.
 A girlfriend who loves to cook can bring local spices, and relatives can bring a bottle of something unusual hot.